ChristianVillalba/CS50_Lecture_0/README.md

   * Non-numerical values: from ASCII to Unicode
   * Colors: RGB system
   * Representation of images, videos and music
+* Algorithms:
-* Algorithms: step by step instructions about how to solve problems
+ * Definition: step by step instructions about how to solve problems
+ * Algorithm requirements: correct & precise
+ * Aim: Algorithms strive for efficiency

 ---
 ---